aaronbloomfield/ccc/hws/metamask/index.md

 For this assignment, you only need to create an interface with four of the Auctioneer functions -- `createAuction()`, `closeAuction()`, `placeBid()`, and `mintNFT()`.
 You will also need to have a means to transfer the NFT over, which is discussed next.
 Note that the interface for `mintNFT()` was provided for you, above.
 In particular, you do NOT have to create an interface for `cancelAuction()`.
 We discussed how to create a HTML form interface, and the Javascript code to make it work, above.

 In addition to those four functions to the Auctioneer_v2, you will also need a function that allows the transfer of an NFT over.
-This is the `transferFrom()` function call in [IERC721.sol](../auctions/IERC721.sol.html) -- and recall that the NFTmanager inherits from that contract.
+This is the `safeTransferFrom()` function call in [IERC721.sol](../auctions/IERC721.sol.html) -- and recall that the NFTmanager inherits from that contract.
 Thus, you will need to create a contract interface to that contract (similar to how `auctionContractmm` was created) -- be sure to use `web3mm`!
 You can hard-code the address for the NFTmanager, and you can obtain that by calling `nftmanager()` on your Auctioneer_v2 contract.
 Note that two of the three parameters are already known -- the `from` (the account that MetaMask uses, which was obtained in the `mintNFT()` function, above) and the `to` (the address of the Auctioneer_v2 contract).
 So only the NFT ID is what is needed.

 For the `placeBid()` function, you will have to take in the amount that they want to bid.
 This should be a floating-point value of the ether to place the bid for, and your Javascript will have to convert that to wei.